risk-first/website/menagerie/Operational-Risk.md

 ![Design and Change Activities](images/generated/risks/operational/design-change.png)

+Since our operation exists in a world of risks like [Red Queen Risk](Scarcity-Risk#red-queen-risk) and [Feature Drift Risk](Feature-Risk#feature-drift-risk), we would expect that the output of our [Planning](#planning) actions would result in changes to our operation.

 While _planning_ is a day-to-day operational feedback loop, _design_ is a longer feedback loop which is changing not just the parameters of the operation, but the operation itself.

 You might think that for an IT operation, tasks like [Design](#design-and-change) belong within the Development function within an organisation.
 Often, this is the case.
-However separating design from operation implies [Boundary Risk](Boundary-Risk) between these two functions.
+However separating Development from Operation implies [Boundary Risk](Boundary-Risk) between these two functions.
 For example, the developers might employ different tools, equipment and processes to the operations team, resulting in a mismatch when software is delivered.

 In recent years, the "DevOps" movement has brought this [Boundary Risk](Boundary-Risk) into sharper focus.
 This specifically means: